UCD-DART/vectorsurv.org/_docs/tools/calculators/infection-rate.md

 - **Trap Type**: Filter the results by the trap type used for the collection.
 This is helpful to ensure that results are comparable over time and/or across agencies.
 Similar to **Sex/Condition**, multiple trap types can be selected by using the _CTRL/CMD/SHIFT_ keys while selecting values, and checking the _Treat each selected trap type individually_ box will stratify the infection rate by the selected traps.
 - **Point Estimate**: The infection rate estimation method.
 The bias-corrected MLE will be appropriate for most situations, but you can also choose to use the MLE or MIR methods.

+  True infection rate is calculated as
+  $$
-  True infection rate is calculated as $$\text{True IR} = \frac{\text{Infected Arthropods}}{\text{Total arthropods in pool}}*1000$$
+  \text{True IR} = \frac{\text{Infected Arthropods}}{\text{Total arthropods in pool}}*1000
+  $$

    In most cases, arthropods are not tested for diseases individually and the actual number of disease positive arthropods in a positive pool remains unknown.
-Fortunately, infection rates can be estimated using the following methods.
+Fortunately, infection rates can be estimated using the following methods:
     <br>
   - **MIR**: Minimum Infection Rate makes the assumptions that there is only one positive mosquito in an infected pool of at least 1000 arthropods.
 MIR is not always a reliable estimate of IR as it is possible for multiple positive arthropods to be present in a positive pool and pools often contain fewer
 $$\text{MIR} =  \frac{\text{Number Positive Pools}} {\text{Total Number Individuals}}  * 1000$$